 The knots you have probably felt in your muscles or had others identify are also known as trigger points.
 These tight spots are often sensitive to the touch and can be found in any muscle in your body.
-As they develop, they may produce symptoms like numbness, burning, weakness, pain, and tingling.
+They may produce symptoms like numbness, burning, weakness, pain, and tingling as they develop.
 Trigger points are caused by trauma to the body, such as an accident in a car or during athletics.
-They can also be caused by more mild, long-term trauma, such as working at a desk without proper ergonomics or making a repetitive motion over a long period of time.
+They can also be caused by mild, long-term trauma, such as working at a desk without proper ergonomics or repetitive motions over a long period.
 Chiropractors are not only good at finding trigger points, but they are also good at treating them.

 Professional Scope of Practice *

 The information herein on "Spine Muscle Pain and Myofascial Syndrome" is not intended to replace a one-on-one relationship with a qualified health care professional, or licensed physician, and is not medical advice.
 We encourage you to make your own healthcare decisions based on your research and partnership with a qualified healthcare professional.

 Our information scope is limited to Chiropractic, musculoskeletal, physical medicines, wellness, contributing etiological viscerosomatic disturbances within clinical presentations, associated somatovisceral reflex clinical dynamics, subluxation complexes, sensitive health issues, and/or functional medicine articles, topics, and discussions.

 We provide and present clinical collaboration with specialists from a wide array of disciplines.
 Each specialist is governed by their professional scope of practice and their jurisdiction of licensure.
 We use functional health & wellness protocols to treat and support care for the injuries or disorders of the musculoskeletal system.

 Our videos, posts, topics, subjects, and insights cover clinical matters, issues, and topics that relate to and support, directly or indirectly, our clinical scope of practice.*